These 10 safe and healthy weight loss tips will enable you to lose weight consistently without harming your health.

 Foods labeled as “trans-fat free” can contain up to half a gram of trans fats per serving.

 When buying margarine and vegetable oils, choose those with liquid vegetable oil listed as the first ingredient, and look for one with 2 grams of saturated fat per tablespoon or less.

 Sodium Nitrites and Sodium Nitrates are used to preserve some meats.
 Research strongly indicates that they are linked to cancer, so limit your intake of preserved meats.
 If you choose to eat them, choose nitrite-free versions whenever possible.

 They provide no nutritional value, and though research is inconclusive, they may pose health dangers.
 For this reason, steer clear of foods containing color names such as Yellow 5, Yellow 6, Red 40, Red 3, Blue 1, Blue 2, Green 3, and Orange B.

 The flavor enhancer Monosodium Glutamate (MSG) is another food additive to avoid.
-No studies have proven without a doubt that it can be harmful.
-However, some people who eat foods containing MSG experience an unpleasant reaction that is known as MSG Symptom Complex, which causes headaches, sweating, flushing, shortness of breath, and a fluttering heartbeat.
+No studies have proven without a doubt that it can be harmful; however, anecdotal evidence indicates it is for at least some people this.

 7) Experiment with healthy food choices

 When formulating a healthy weight loss plan, experiment with healthy choices.

 If your diet comprises mainly highly processed foods with lots of sugar, salt, and fat, you may think that healthy food is bland.
 However, healthy does not need to be plain.